letmechage/BruhProx/README.md

 If you are deploying to an alternative service or to a server, refer to [Deploy via terminal](https://github.com/z1g-project/BruhProx/wiki/Deploy-via-terminal).

-Additional information such as [customizing your frontend](https://github.com/z1g-project/BruhProx/wiki/Customizing-your-frontend) can be found on the [wiki](https://github.com/z1g-project/BruhProx/wiki).
+Additional information such as [customizing your frontend](https://github.com/z1g-project/BruhProx/wiki/Customizing-your-frontend) can be found on the [wiki](https://github.com/z1g-project/BruhProx/wiki) or the [z1g Project Docs](https://z1g-project.johnglynn2.repl.co/docs/BruhProx).

+## Credits
+API - Titaniumnetwork
+Porxy Engine - Notplayingallday383
+CSS & Assistant - hemvi

+## Copyright
+(C) Copyright 2021-2023 z1g Project